WesRoach/KortsCalculator/README.md

 # Kort's Spellcrafting Calculator (kscraft)

-This project is currently using Python 2.7 with lxml and pyqt4.
+This project is currently using Python 3.6, lxml and PyQt5.

 ** THIS IS CURRENTLY A NON-BUILDABLE BUILD **